 As a 4th dan in 1964, he traveled to the United States to give an Aikido demonstration at the 1964 World’s Fair.
 Soon after he assumed the role of Chief Instructor at the New York Aikikai.
 In 2014, the MAC was honored to help celebrate Yamada Sensei’s 50th Anniversary of teaching Aikido in the United States.

-Yamada Sensei has dedicated his life to the dissemination of Aikido throughout the world.
-Yamada Sensei is the Chairman of the United States Aikido Federation.
-Sensei is the President of the Latin American Aikido Federation, which has over 400 dojo in South America, Central America, and the Caribbean.
-He leads the technical committee for North America and is a member of the Supreme Council of the International Aikido Federation.
+Yamada Sensei dedicated his life to the dissemination of Aikido throughout the world.
+Yamada Sensei was the Chairman of the United States Aikido Federation.
+Sensei was the President of the Latin American Aikido Federation, which has over 400 dojo in South America, Central America, and the Caribbean.
+He leds the technical committee for North America and was a member of the Supreme Council of the International Aikido Federation.

-Yamada Sensei is the author of several books on Aikido, the most recent being Aikido Complete.
-Sensei has also made several excellent training videos about fundamental testing requirements of kyu ranks.
+Yamada Sensei authored several books on Aikido, the most recent being Aikido Complete.
+Sensei also made several excellent training videos about fundamental testing requirements of kyu ranks.

-The Midwest Aikido Center instructors are under the direction of Yamada Sensei.
+The Midwest Aikido Center instructors were under the direction of Yamada Sensei.